ChromeCode-gg/ChromeCode-OS/README.md

 # ChromeCode-OS
-The OS for the web/
+The OS for the web.